dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 You can try code competition with **Ctrl + x** and **Ctrl + o**.
 This will suggest also all class names, function names etc in your Godot project.

-I faced sometime some issues with the LSP, like not being able to look up functions or auto complete.
+There can be **issues** with the LSP, like not being able to look up functions or auto complete.
-In this case you can try restarting the LSP plugin with the command `:LspRestart`, or simply restart Neovim.
+In this case you can try **restarting** the LSP plugin with the command `:LspRestart`, or simply restart Neovim.

 Keep in mind that the LSP runs within Godot, so you need a running editor instance with your project open.

 ## Treesitter
-To get colored code highlighting, [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter) does a perfect job.
+To get **better** colored code highlighting, [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter) does a perfect job.
 This plugin does also a lot of other things, like building a tree structure of your code.
-Other plugins and Neovim might use that tree for better manipulation of your code.
+Other plugins might use that tree for better manipulation of your code.
 But I (probably, I'm not sure) use it only for nicer colors.

+So lets add also this to the **init.lua** file.
 ```lua
 -- Installation
 Plug('nvim-treesitter/nvim-treesitter', { ['do'] = ':TSUpdate' })